Darkly Dreaming Dexter: Plot

-Dexter Morgan works for the Miami Police Department as a forensic blood spatter analyst.
-In his spare time, he is a vigilante serial killer who targets murderers, rapists, child molesters and other undesirables he believes the legal system has failed to stop.
+Dexter Morgan works for the MPD as a forensic blood spatter analyst.
+In his spare time, he is a vigilante serial killer who targets murderers, rapists, child molesters, and other undesirables he believes the legal system has failed to stop.
 Dexter's murders are directed by an inner voice he refers to as "The Dark Passenger", prodding Dexter to satisfy his homicidal urges on a regular basis.
-When accomplished, the voice is placated for a while, but always, eventually returns.
+When accomplished, the voice is placated for a while, but always eventually returns.

 Flashbacks reveal that Dexter's foster father, an esteemed police detective named Harry Morgan, recognized early on that he was a violent psychopath with an innate need to kill and taught him how to kill people who had gotten away with horrific crimes as a way to channel his homicidal urges in a "positive" direction.
 Harry also taught the boy to be a careful and meticulous killer, to leave no clues, and to be sure that his victims were guilty before killing them.
 Dexter calls these rules "The Code of Harry."

 Dexter succeeds in managing his double life until he investigates the "Tamiami Slasher," who has murdered three sex workers.
-His adoptive sister, Deborah, who is also on the force and wants to be promoted to Homicide—and knowing that her brother has eerie "hunches"—asks him for help in solving the case.
+His adoptive sister, Deborah, who is also on the force and wants to be promoted to Homicide, and knowing that her brother has eerie "hunches," asks him for help in solving the case.
 Because of his moral code, Dexter helps Deborah.
-Yet, he feels a compelling pull to the killer, due to similar desires.
+Yet he feels a compelling pull toward the killer because of shared desires.
 After a lucid dream, Dexter drives around Miami and spots a refrigerated truck.
 When he follows the truck, the killer throws a severed head in his car.